 Can everyone access this training?

 In order to be considered, you'll have to work at least 16 hours per week.
 This is because of the time commitment required to complete the necessary training.
 If you have more than one job in a similar area, and they add up to 16 hours or more, then you can be considered.

-There's no upper age limit to accessing training through this funding, and just because you've been doing the same job for 20 years it doesn't mean that you can't benefit from the programme.
-Staff newly appointed to team leader or management positions may benefit from training in leadership and management to give them the skills required to become an effective manager.
+There's no upper age limit to accessing training through this funding, and just because you've been doing the same job for 20 years it doesn't mean that you can't benefit from the opportunities.
+Staff newly appointed to team leader or management positions may benefit from training in leadership and management to give them the skills required to become a more effective manager.